You are here

 Global Noncommunicable Diseases and Injury Research

-This research program aims to support innovative, collaborative biomedical or behavioral/social science research in the areas of noncommunicable diseases and injury throughout life in LMICs.
+Fogarty’s NCD-Lifespan program comprises two subgroups.
+The Chronic, NCDs & Disorders Across the Lifespan program supports collaborative research training between institutions in the U.S. and LMICs.
+The Global NCDs & Injury Across the Lifespan Research program aims to support innovative, collaborative biomedical or behavioral/social science research in the areas of NCDs and injury throughout life in LMICs.

 International Bioethics Training

-Fogarty's international bioethics training programs support education and research training to develop ethics expertise in LMICs.
-The International Research Ethics Education and Curriculum Development Award, which NIH established in fiscal year 2000, supports curriculum development for master's level courses; courses for skill development, including practicum experiences; and mentoring activities.
-The International Bioethics Research Training Program supports LMIC-U.S. collaborative institutional bioethics doctoral and postdoctoral research training programs.
+These programs support education and research training to develop ethics expertise in LMICs.
+The programs complement other global health research and research training programs in the mission areas of NIH Institutes and Centers.
+The International Research Ethics Education & Curriculum Development Award (R25) supports curriculum development for master's level courses; courses for skill development; and mentoring activities.
+The International Bioethics Research Training Program (D43) supports LMIC-U.S. collaborative institutional bioethics doctoral and postdoctoral research training programs to prepare trainees

 International Tobacco and Health Research and Capacity Building Program